Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Acton’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
-Acton’s soils are typically glacial till, rocky, or marine clay, with pH values of 5.5–6.5; lime (50–100 lbs per 1,000 sq ft) is often needed to reach the 6.0–7.0 target.
-Use the USDA Web Soil Survey to identify drainage and seasonal water table characteristics.
-Preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities, and protect trees and infrastructure.
+A comprehensive site assessment is required to address Acton’s glacial till, rocky upland soils, and areas of marine clay or urban fill.
+Mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab evaluates pH (typically 5.5–6.5 in Acton), NPK, organic matter, texture, compaction, and contamination.
+Lime application (50–100 lbs per 1,000 sq ft) is often necessary to raise pH to the optimal 6.0–7.0 range.
+The USDA Web Soil Survey provides detailed drainage and water table data.
+Site preparation includes removing existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation to protect underground utilities.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), with 25–50 foot buffer zones and required RDA or NOI permits for work within jurisdiction.
-Immediate stabilization (within 24–48 hours) is mandated to prevent erosion, and tree/root zone protection is essential.
-Sod provides superior erosion control compared to seeding, helping protect Massachusetts waterways from sediment.
-Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.
+131, § 40), which establishes 25–50 foot buffer zones.
+Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) and must be coordinated with the local Conservation Commission.
+Immediate stabilization (within 24–48 hours) is mandated to prevent erosion and protect water quality.
+Tree and root zone protection, as well as MS4 stormwater compliance, are essential.
+Early consultation with the Conservation Commission ensures proper permitting, environmental impact documentation, and inspection scheduling.

 Acton Conservation Commission